Korean, Edit

 ③ Structural proteomics

-○ Example: His and Ser in triad of trypsin are distant in primary structure but form one active site
+○ Example: In trypsinogen, His and Ser, which form the catalytic triad, are distant in the primary structure but come together to form a single active site.

 ④ Phospho-proteomics